-While mental health is becoming a bigger part of the benefits conversation for employers, many still consider mental health in isolation from physical health.
+While mental health has become a bigger part of the benefits conversation for health plans and employers, many still consider mental health in isolation from physical health.
 Fortunately, that view has started to change.

-In this Q&A featured in Employee Benefits News, MOBE’s Vice President, Medication Strategies Leslie Helou discusses how a whole-person approach to health care not only improves both the physical and mental wellness of their employees but reduces health care costs.
+Recently MOBE’s Vice President, Medication Strategies Leslie Helou, shared her thoughts on how a whole-person approach to health care not only improves both the physical and mental wellness of their employees but reduces health care costs.

-Q. What are the downsides of treating mental health in isolation from physical health?
+There are downsides to treating mental health in isolation from physical health.

 Mental health and physical health are interconnected.
 For instance, depression and anxiety—or even the medications used to treat these conditions—can cause physical symptoms such as indigestion, sleep disturbances, and changes in appetite.

 More than 20% of people take prescription medications for mental health issues and that percentage has increased since the pandemic.
-More than 30% of adults use multiple prescriptions, over-the-counter, and herbal medications for other types of conditions.
+More than 30% of adults use multiple prescriptions, over-the-counter medications, and herbal medications for other types of conditions.

-Q. Is access to mental health programs an issue?
+Access to mental health programs is an issue.

 Since the pandemic, depression and anxiety in adults are estimated to have increased by 25%.2 These mental health issues are associated with higher rates of disability, lower productivity and engagement at work, and unemployment.

 We’re playing catch-up.
-Access is a prime driver of a positive outcome yet the average time to get a therapy appointment is six weeks or more.
-It’s great to have a program, but it’s a challenge if employees can’t access it.
+Access is a primary driver of a positive outcome, yet the average time to get a therapy appointment is six weeks or more.
+It’s great to have a program, but it’s a challenge if people can’t access it.

-Q. What should employers look for when evaluating third-party mental health solutions?
+Here’s what to look for when evaluating third-party mental health solutions.